alpv95/IXPEML/README.md

 * Both the long tails in the energy resolution and the non-uniform hexagonal peaks in pi-pi space have now been fixed.

 ## Collaborating
-* Please make your own branch and do not push to master.
 * Let me know of any difficulties, feature requests etc. at alpv95@stanford.edu

 ## Setup